 141 Exercises and Ten Etudes

-Included - a 52 minute CD with demonstrations by the author
+Included - a 52 minute digital recording (no CD) with demonstrations by the author

 and play-along tracks to practice with (replaces both cassettes)